 La’Kiyah Muhammad is an urban farmer and teacher for Kheprw Institute and the garden coordinator for Kheprw’s Growin’ Good in the Hood Garden.
-She is an advocate for poor and oppressed people and a mother of three.
-Muhammad is the owner and operator of Earthly Clean Products.
+She advocates for poor and oppressed people and is a mother of three.
+In addition, Muhammad is the owner and operator of Earthly Clean Products.

 For me, a community mindset is not a choice but is merely built into my existence.
 One of my first work experiences was with Scarabys Consulting.
 Since then I've studied subjects from psychology to medical chemistry to design to anthropology, etc. I worked at an education non-profit in San Francisco for about a decade until I moved onto working as a child development consultant for differently abled children and preemies.
 I'd love to blame nepotism on my involvement at Kheprw but I can definitely hold my own or at least fake it for the most part.
 I am currently leading our donor stewardship planning, assisting with fundraising, in addition to occasionally providing my insight on human behaviour.
 Every moment is an opportunity to learn and grow, so who knows what they will have me take on next.